 More than half of LCC students receive some form of financial aid.
 These funds can be used to pay tuition and fees as well as other expenses such as books, supplies, rent, transportation, and other living expenses.

-Who is eligible?
+Who is eligible for financial aid?

 To qualify for Financial Aid a student must: